-In March, millions of flowers spring into bloom in Southern California’s Anza-Borrego Desert, carpeting the desert floor in all kinds of colors, from white and yellow to purple and blue.
+In March, millions of flowers spring into bloom in the Southern California desert parks, most notably in Anza-Borrego Desert State Park, carpeting the desert floor in all kinds of colors, from white and yellow to purple and blue.
 These Anza-Borrego Desert wildflowers are a fascinating sight to see, attracting huge crowds of campers and day visitors.

 Spring Crowds Flood the Anza-Borrego Desert

 I just spent three days in Anza-Borrego State Park and I’m impressed.
 I decided to come here after looking at a map—I was looking for a place to go close to San Diego while Caroline was in Mexico for one of her flower workshops.
 Honestly, I didn’t know anything about this place, let alone that mid-March is the best time to see wildflowers.
 Definitely lucked out!
 Also, I’m glad I reserved a campsite about a month ago.
 Literally everything is fully booked this time of year.

 The number of people that visit the Anza-Borrego Desert is staggering.
 Desert roads that I image are completely empty most of the year are now filled with cars.
 Vehicles are slowed down to walking speed in long traffic jams.
 From noon to the late-afternoon, police officers are necessary to direct traffic and keep things running somewhat smoothly.
 Mornings, on the other hand, are gorgeous, comfortable and relatively quiet.